AdobeDocs/campaign-classic.pt-BR/help/workflow/using/content-management.md

 * contentId

-Identifier of the content to be used if the **[!UICONTROL Specified in the transition]** option is enabled.
+Identificador do conteúdo a ser usado se a opção **[!UICONTROL Specified in the transition]** estiver habilitada.

 ## Parâmetros de output {#output-parameters}